Long-Term Percocet Abuse Side Effects

 - Flu-like symptoms

-The effects that an overdose has on those that love you cannot be put into words.
-Friends and family suffer a great deal with grief and for years to come.
+The effects of an overdose on those who love you cannot be put into words.
+Friends and family suffer greatly from grief for years to come.

-Physical Health and Psychological Aspect of Percocet Abuse
+Physical Health and Psychological Aspects of Percocet Abuse

 Taking Percocet for a long time can also cause several health issues.
-Swelling in your hands and feet, immune suppression, sexual dysfunction, and osteoporosis are some of the indirect effects of abusing the medication.
+Swelling in your hands and feet, immune suppression, sexual dysfunction, and osteoporosis are indirect effects of abusing the medication.

 Long-term Percocet abuse not only causes several health issues along with dependence and the risk of addiction, but the psychological effects can also be devastating.
 As stated above, with recent laws passed in the United States, it has become increasingly difficult to obtain a prescription legally.
-Once someone has become addicted to the medication, they will do anything to prevent going into withdrawal and to obtain the euphoric high it gives you.
-A lot of times this means using heroin which is an illicit substance.
+Once someone has become addicted to Percocet, they will do anything to prevent withdrawal and obtain the euphoric high it gives them.
+A lot of times, this means using heroin, which is an illicit substance.

-Also, purchasing the medication illegally, or off the streets, which can cause several financial issues.
+Also, purchasing medication illegally or off the streets can cause financial and legal issues.
 Participating in either one of these can cause legal issues if the person is caught; they could get jail time, prison, fines, and possibly a record that is there forever.
 Addiction of any kind has a tremendous impact on families; it has a tremendous impact on the person that’s addicted.
-The abuser loses control and feels like they have to have the medication to perform everyday activities.
+The abuser loses control and feels like they must have the medication to perform everyday activities.
 They can experience job loss and loss of interest in things they used to enjoy doing.
 Also, it is extremely difficult to get off of Percocet once a person develops an addiction.
 Terrible withdrawals come with long-term abuse.
 Some of the withdrawal symptoms may include: